South Hilo Crime Report: July 6–12

-Hawai‘i Police Department’s South Hilo Community Police responded to three burglaries, one vehicle theft and one vehicle break-in over the seven-day period from Friday through Thursday, Friday, July 6 to Thursday, July 12.
+Hawai‘i Police Department’s South Hilo Community Police responded to three burglaries, one vehicle theft and one vehicle break-in over the seven-day period from Friday through Thursday, July 6 to 12, 2018.

 The vehicle was recovered with damage to the ignition and steering column.